 The Maremma is a region that has the incredible fortune of being both close to Rome and one of Tuscany’s most beautiful and secluded destinations.
 The area is extremely popular with Romans because it offers the perfect contrast to their bustling city.
 Towns in the Maremma are provincial hubs where medieval history and Renaissance traditions keep modernity at bay.
 Restaurants throughout are a taste of the cultura contadina – rural culture – recreated in dishes like rich acquacotta (a vegetable soup) and pappardelle al cinghiale, homemade pasta served with wild boar sauce.

-One could spend endless weekends exploring the Maremma, but a must-see spot is Saturnia.
-Saturnia is two hours from Rome down the A1 and is considered to be Italy’s oldest city, existing long before the Romans or the Etruscans.
+One could spend entire weekends exploring the Maremma, but a must-see spot is Saturnia.
+Saturnia is two hours from Rome down the A1 and is considered Italy’s oldest city, existing long before the Romans or the Etruscans.

-Just outside Saturnia’s borders at the Cascate del Mulino, visitors can bathe in the most incredible outdoor pool imaginable for free.
+Just outside Saturnia’s borders at the Cascate del Mulino, visitors can bathe in a spectacular outdoor pool for free.
 The water here flows from an underground volcanic source and is thought to have almost miraculous curative properties.

 When it comes to winter sports, do as the Romans do and head to Abruzzo.
 Located an hour and a half’s drive east of Rome, Abruzzo has plenty of mountains to choose from.
 Naturally, they’re not as impressive as their cousins in the Alps, but they are perfect for a quick chalet break, especially if one is on the slopes for fun.

 The two most popular ski resorts are Ovindoli and Pescasseroli.
 Both resorts have wide slopes and good snow coverage throughout the winter months.
-Snowboarders and skiers are welcome.
+Both snowboarders and skiers are welcome.

 Lost in the bright lights of nearby Naples, Caserta is little more than two hours’ drive south of Rome and is home to one of the most spectacular castles in Europe, the Reggia di Caserta.